kljensen/tunatank/README.md

 ## Example event
 We used the application without issue in June 2014.
 Roughly 30 persons participated and three teams pitched.
-A good time was had by all.
+A good time was had by all and the winner got a [Yale SOM](http://som.yale.edu/) fleece.

 ![ScreenShot](https://raw.githubusercontent.com/kljensen/tunatank/screenshots/images/event.jpg)